kamuju25/opentelemetry-microservices-k8s/04-project-containerization/01-docker-lifecycle.md

   3. **Running the Docker Container**

 After the image is built, a container can be created and started using the docker run command.
 A container is an isolated runtime instance of a Docker image where the application executes.
 Containers provide consistency across environments while remaining lightweight and quick to start.

+### As shown in the architecture diagram https://opentelemetry.io/docs/demo/architecture/, the OpenTelemetry (OTEL) applications are developed in various languages.
+We will focus on three specific microservices, which we will containerize; the rest can be implemented using the same approach -

+  - Product Catalog (Go)
+  - Ad (Java)
+  - Recommendation (Python)